net CO2 emissions

-Member of the Executive Board of Deutsche Lufthansa AG
+Member of the Lufthansa Group's Executive Board,

 „We are convinced that travel makes the world a better place.
 That is why we are using all our expertise, energy and networks to make CO2-neutral flying a reality.
 Already by 2030, we want to reduce our net CO2 emissions by 50% compared to 2019, and by 2050 we want to reach CO2 neutrality.
 Although not all of the solutions currently exist, scientific and technological foundations are already in place and now, it is a matter of taking joint action.
 As a company, we have technical and operational expertise deeply rooted in our DNA.
 We set high standards for our industry and we have a great passion for flying.
 I am convinced that these qualities will allow us to break new ground together with our customers, partners and policymakers, while continuing to connect people, cultures and economies in the future- in a sustainable way.”

 At the same time, efficient concepts for take-off and landing are being implemented and the digitization of approach technologies advances.

-The Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), which was concluded with the International Civil Aviation Organization (ICAO) in October 2016, seeks to offset growth-related CO₂ emissions in international air traffic by the purchase of certificates since 2021.
+The Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), which was concluded with the International Civil Aviation Organization (ICAO) in October 2016, has offset growth-related CO₂ emissions in international air traffic by the purchase of certificates since 2021.
 CORSIA is designed to offset all residual emissions from the aviation sector that exceed the carbon emissions of the base year 2019, as defined by the ICAO.

 Since 2020, the Lufthansa Group has exclusively been purchasing green electricity in Germany, Austria, Switzerland and Belgium.
 To this end, Lufthansa has acquired green power certificates, which guarantee the production of green electricity from new power plants, thus contributing to the expansion of renewable energy.
 As a further measure, the Lufthansa Group aims to reach CO2-neutral mobility on the ground in its home markets by 2030.